Nestor20193767/PULSEV-ISB-2026-I/Laboratorios/Laboratorio 5/README.md

 1. N. Rafie, A. H. Kashou, and P. A. Noseworthy, “ECG Interpretation: Clinical Relevance, Challenges, and Advances,” Hearts, vol. 2, no. 4, pp. 505–513, 2021.
 2. Fundamentals of the electrocardiogram and common cardiac arrhythmias, 2024. https://doi.org/10.1016/j.mpaic.2023.11.014
 3. PLUX Wireless Biosignals, BITalino (r)evolution Home Guide #2: Electrocardiography (ECG), 2021.
+4. J. Spiesshoefer, S. Becker, I. Tuleta, M. Mohr, G. P. Diller, M. Emdin, A. R. Florian, A. Yilmaz, M. Boentert, and A. Giannoni, “Impact of simulated hyperventilation and periodic breathing on sympatho-vagal balance and hemodynamics in patients with and without heart failure,” *Respiration*, vol. 98, no. 6, pp. 482–494, 2019, doi: 10.1159/000502155.
+5. D. Sokas, A. Rapalis, A. Petrenas, S. Daukantas, and V. Marozas, “Evaluation of stair climbing as an approach for estimating heart rate recovery in daily activities,” in *BIOSTEC 2021: Proceedings of the 14th International Joint Conference on Biomedical Engineering Systems and Technologies, Vol. 4: BIOSIGNALS*, B. Bracken, A. Fred, and H. Gamboa, Eds.
+Setúbal, Portugal: SciTePress, 2021, pp. 21–25, doi: 10.5220/0010184500210025.
+6. T. Hassan, B. Rahman, R. H. Sandler, and H. A. Mansy, “Effect of normal breathing and breath holding on seismocardiographic signals and heart rate,” in *Proc.
+IEEE Signal Processing in Medicine and Biology Symposium (SPMB)*, 2021.
+7. Y. S. Kim, J. H. Shin, y J. H. Lee, “Ultra-short-term heart rate variability under dynamic conditions,” Frontiers in Physiology, vol. 12, art.
+596060, 2021, doi: 10.3389/fphys.2021.596060.